Polygenic score: Clinical utility and current usage

-Provision of PRS directly to individuals is already undergoing research trials in health systems around the world, but is not yet offered as standard of care.
-The majority of current usage by individuals is therefore through consumer genetic testing, where a number of private companies report PRS for a number of diseases and traits.
+As of January 2021 providing PRS directly to individuals was undergoing research trials in health systems around the world, but is not yet offered as standard of care.
+Most use is therefore through consumer genetic testing, where a number of private companies report PRS for a number of diseases and traits.
 Consumers download their genotype (genetic variant) data and upload them into online PRS calculators, e.g. Scripps Health, Impute.me or Color Genomics.
 The most frequently reported motivation for individuals to seek out PRS reports is general curiosity (98.2%), and the reactions are generally mixed with common misinterpretations.
-It is speculated that usage of PRS directly by patients could contribute to treatment choices, but that more data is needed to allow development of PRS in this context.
-A more typical current use case, is therefore that clinicians face individuals with commercially derived disease-specific PRS in the expectation that the clinician will interpret them, something that may create extra burdens for the clinical care system.
+It is speculated that personal use of PRS could contribute to treatment choices, but that more data is needed.
+As of 2020 a more typical use was that clinicians face individuals with commercially derived disease-specific PRS in the expectation that the clinician will interpret them, something that may create extra burdens for the clinical care system.